-- Represented major telecommunications company in an SEC investigation, which was closed without settlement, charges, or an enforcement action.
+- Representing a Fortune 500 telecommunications company in an SEC investigation, which closed without settlement, charges, or an enforcement action.

-- Represented CEO of major technology company in indicted securities fraud matter in which the government voluntarily dismissed all charges.
+- Representing the CEO of a Fortune 500 technology company in an indicted securities fraud matter which concluded with the government voluntarily dismissing all charges.

-- Served as lead defense counsel in a pro bono felony trial, in which the jury returned a verdict of not guilty on all but a lesser included charge for which the client was sentenced to time served.
+- Serving as lead defense counsel in a pro bono felony trial, in which the jury returned a verdict of not guilty on all but a lesser included charge for which the client was sentenced to time served.